biruk99/biruk99/README.md

 - 👋 Hi, I’m @Biruk Daniel.
-- 👀 I’m interested in lots of things but just to mention some, Front-End software development, and Back-End software development, and general full-stack software development using Java-Script, React Js, Node JS.
+- 👀 I’m interested in many areas, including Front-End and Back-End software development, as well as general full-stack development.
+Currently, I’m working with Laravel and PHP.
 - 🌱 I’m currently working on Frontend Development.
 - 📫 How to reach me biruktech2012@gmail.com